Abruzzo: the Authentic Wilderness of Central Italy - DHABR

 Arrival: The tour starts in FONTE CERRETO.
 By car you reach the village from Rome (daily flights, also low-cost, from all major European cities) and from Pescara (daily low-cost flights from several major European cities) in around 1,15 hours.

-Departure: The tour ends after breakfast on day 9 in PESCASSEROLI.
-From here you can reach Rome in around 2,15 hours, Pescara in around 1,45 hours
+Departure: The tour ends in PESCASSEROLI.
+From here you can reach Rome in around 2 hours 15 minutes, Pescara in less than 2 hours.

 |You can book this tour with a minimum of 1 person.|